Van McCoy: 1970s

 In early January, Richie Rivera presented for the first time his mix of Van McCoy's "Lonely Dancer" at a New York City club.
 On the week of January 20, 1979, Cash Box wrote that a 12" release of "Lonely Dancer" / "Samba" was being released on MCA that week.

-"I'm Not Dreaming" was in the Soul section of Billboard's Top Single Picks for the week of January 20, 1979.
+The Zulema and friend single "I'm Not Dreaming" was in the Soul section of Billboard's Top Single Picks for the week of January 20, 1979.
 The review was favorable.
-The friend singing with Zulema was actually Van McCoy.
+It was revealed that the unnamed friend singing with Zulema was actually Van McCoy.
 The reviewer put it on par with other "silky, romantic" recent hit recordings by Johnny Mathis & Deniece Williams, and Roberta Flack & Donny Hathaway.